ihengki17/workshop-fraud-detection-flink-aws/README.md

 ## <a name="step-1"></a>Log into Confluent Cloud

-1. Log into [Confluent Cloud](https://confluent.cloud) and enter your email and password.
+1. Log into [Confluent Cloud](https://confluent.cloud) and enter your email and password, If you don't have account you could sign up and use this promo code to access Confluent Cloud **POPTOUT0008UZQK**.

 <div align="center" padding=25px>
     <img src="images/login.png" width=50% height=50%>